Shot List¶

 Deltas are signed frame counts (e.g. In: -12 means the shot now starts 12 frames earlier).

-- Keep a copy of each Shot List export before re-cutting — feeding the previous version back in as the Old Shot List is the easiest way to flag cut changes to vendors without manually diffing two spreadsheets.
+- Keep a copy of each Shot List export before changing your edit.
+Feeding the previous shot list back in as the Old Shot List is the easiest way to flag editorial changes.

 - See Export a Shot List for the complete step-by-step, including how the Frame Counter Track gets created in the first place.